soumyadeep2912/Machine-Learning-with-Tensorflow-2/README.md

 Before trying, follow these steps:

   Install the neccessary libraries and modules
-   - Activate your virtualenv and run the following command in your terminal(LINUX) or cmd(WINDOWS)
+   - Activate your virtualenv
+   - Run the following command in your terminal(LINUX) or cmd(WINDOWS)

   ###  Installation process :